Skip to main content

 2. Design a pillbox!
 CZ requested a pillbox that would be small enough to fit into biking clothes.

-You can be creative with the features you would like to include that may help adherence.
+You can be creative with the features you would like to include that may help with adherence.
 Also, a

 bioengineering student is available for consultation.